Velocidex/velociraptor-docs/content/docs/forensic/event_logs/_index.md

 {{% notice tip %}}

 ETW and event logs are just two sides of the same coin.
-If it possible to listen to events on the EWT layer before they are forwarded to the event log service.
+If it possible to listen to events on the ETW layer before they are forwarded to the event log service.
 In this case the events are not susceptible to being stopped by disabling the log (as shown previously)